kjproj84/kjproj84.github.io/_pages/aboutcopy.md

 <summary style='margin-left:0in;color#088A85'>Details</summary>
 <ul>
 <li>
-My dissertation is to facilitate the evolutionary modifications of distributed apps via automatic and architectural refactoring transformations. ​ I found that programmers with our tools can efficiently and automatically fix bugs, optimize their distribution granularity in full-stack apps, reducing the price of code protection, and safely replicate cloud services for centralized/edge-based computing. ​ My approach improves software engineering’s latest ideas such as declarative program analysis, fuzzing/checkpointing execution, and program transformation.
-My dissertation idea was published in ​ theWebConf 2020 and presented in two Doctoral Symposiums.
+My research proposed a new refactoring to create a centralized variant of distributed apps to facilitate re-engineering of distributed apps/cloud services.
+My idea solved none-trivial tasks for evolving distributed apps: localizing bugs, optimizing distribution granularity, and replicating a subset of distributed apps into different machines for enabling edge-based/centralized computing. (related to Serverless computing).
+My approach improves software engineering’s latest ideas such as declarative program analysis with z3 engine, fuzzing/checkpointing web execution, and replication in distributed systems.
+My dissertation idea was published in ​theWebConf 2020 and presented in two Doctoral Symposiums.
 And two of other papers were nominated for the best paper awards.
 </li>
 </ul>
 </details>